When you get married, each spouse comes from a completely different financial background. Emotional and financial baggage complicate things.

 - How long will you pay child support or alimony?

 Divorce affects every relationship differently.
 There are so many ways a divorce can affect your finances.
-That’s why you need to be open and honest with your new spouse.
+You need to be open and honest with your new spouse.
 Discuss all financial accounts and liabilities.

 While you may want to forget the past, it’s often impossible.
 The financial impact of a divorce will likely stay with you for years.
 Your new spouse needs to know about all financial obligations.